RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 ## `insights-results-aggregator/consumer.feature`

 * Check if Insights Results Aggregator is able to consume messages and store results into database
+* Check if Insights Results Aggregator is able to consume messages and store results into database for multiple results
+* Check if Insights Results Aggregator is able to consume messages and store results into database for multiple clusters

 ## `insights-results-aggregator/database_access.feature`